plasid/slim-magic/README.md

                 'arguments' => ['isAdmin'],
                 'name' => 'admin_dashboard'
             ],
-            //Dynamic route example, 'appname' will be passed to your app as the requested URI,
+            //Dynamic route example, 'appname' will be passed to your app in the args,
-            //which you can use to load the desired app '/{appname:[A-Za-z\-]+}' => [
+            //which you can use to load your desired app '/{appname:[A-Za-z\-]+}' => [
                 'methods' => ['GET'],
                 'classmap' => 'app\Dynamic:route',